awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

           CidrIp: 0.0.0.0/0
 ```

 The Ref function is handy if the parameter or the value returned for a resource is exactly what you want; however, you may need other attributes of a resource\.
 For example, if you want to create a CloudFront distribution with an S3 origin, you need to specify the bucket location by using a DNS\-style address\.
 A number of resources have additional attributes whose values you can use in your template\.
 To get these attributes, you use the [Fn::GetAtt](intrinsic-function-reference-getatt.md) function\.
-The following template creates an Amazon CloudFront distribution resource that specifies the DNS name of an S3 bucket resource using Fn::GetAtt function to get the bucket's DomainName attribute\.
+The following template creates a CloudFront distribution resource that specifies the DNS name of an S3 bucket resource using Fn::GetAtt function to get the bucket's DomainName attribute\.

 ### JSON<a name="gettingstarted.templatebasics.multiple.json6"></a>